Hannah Voß

 Biography

 Hannah Voß specialised in the fields of historical performance practice and contemporary music.
-After completing her bachelor's degree in recorder with Dörte Nienstedt and Prof. Han Tol at the Hochschule für Künste Bremen, she undertook her master's degree at the Conservatorium van Amsterdam: In summer 2024, she completed her baroque bassoon studies with Benny Aghassi with summa cum laude and graduated the year after with her other main subject recorder, after specialising in contemporary music in the recorder class of Jorge Isaac and Hester Groenleer.
+After completing her bachelor's degree in recorder with Dörte Nienstedt and Han Tol at the University of Arts Bremen, she undertook her master's degree at the Conservatorium van Amsterdam.
+In summer 2024, she graduated with excellence in baroque bassoon with Benny Aghassi.
+The following year, specializing in contemporary music, she finished her recorder master's degree in the class of Jorge Isaac and Hester Groenleer.

 In her own projects, she is drawn to concert programmes in which she can combine different styles and eras and bring together the diverse facets of her two instruments.